romainducrocq/DQN-initial-DQN/demo/README.md

 	- 2.4: Define the initial state in `reset`, the transition dynamics in `step`.
 	- 2.5: (Optional) Define rendering instructions in `reset_render` and `step_render`, for the view only.
 3. **View with Pyglet:**
 The implementation uses Pyglet for the view by default, and provides the two abstract methods `setup` and `loop`.
 The `Play` and `Observe` classes in the entry programs inherit from the view and implement these methods to interact with the environment.
-This is done by callbacks on the Pyglet clock.
 - In `env/view.py`, wrap the environment view in the `View` class:
 	- 3.1: Import the environment utils.
 	- 3.2: In `__init__`: initilialize the Pyglet parameters and define the view setup.